 In 1989, Lindsey joined Ra – Ra Zoo Circus Theatre.
-Her circus credits to date in various roles as peformer, advisor & choreographer include: No Ordinary Angels, Green Candle & Amici Dance Co’s, Gandini Juggling Project, The Dream Engine, Desperate Men, Caravan Stage, Scarabeus, Momentary Fusion, Tango and Crash, Same Sky, ‘True’ with Fierce, ‘Wallpaper’ with Bedlam and Physical Recall, Fidget Feet, Drapes Aeriens, Stumble Circus, Yes/No’s ‘Lost and Found Orchestra’, ‘Prometheus Awakes’, ‘The Exhibitionists’, Metta Theatre, Upswing and Rogueplay.
+Her circus credits to date in various roles as peformer, advisor & choreographer include: No Ordinary Angels, Green Candle, Amici Dance Theatre Co, Gandini Juggling Project, The Dream Engine, Desperate Men, Caravan Stage, Scarabeus, Momentary Fusion, Tango and Crash, Same Sky, ‘True’ with Fierce, ‘Wallpaper’ with Bedlam and Physical Recall, Fidget Feet Aerial Dance, Drapes Aeriens, Stumble Circus, Yes/No’s ‘Lost and Found Orchestra’, Graeae’s ‘Prometheus Awakes’, ‘The Exhibitionists’ for Piccadilly Circus, Metta Theatre, Upswing, and RoguePlay Theatre.

 Kevin Finnan http://www.motionhouse.co.uk/

 Mish Weaver http://www.stumbledancecircus.com/

 Vanessa Cook http://vanessacookdance.com/